amitspk/project-x/SelfLearning/deployment/prod/README.md

 docker-compose -f docker-compose.databases.yml down
 ```

+## Differences from Production

+1. **Build Context**: Development files use `build` directive pointing to local Dockerfiles instead of `image` pulling from registry
+2. **Build Context Path**: Uses `context: ../..` to reference the `SelfLearning/` directory (two levels up from `dev/`)
+3. **Same Configuration**: All environment variables, networks, volumes, and other settings remain identical

 ## Notes

-- Ensure you have a `.env` file in the `prod/` directory with all required environment variables
+- Ensure you have a `.env` file in the `dev/` directory with all required environment variables
-- Images are pulled from `docker.io/amit11081994/fyi-widget-api:latest` and `docker.io/amit11081994/fyi-widget-worker-service:latest`
 - The network `fyi-widget-network` must exist before starting services that use it (or let docker-compose create it for databases)
+- Development builds will take longer on first run as they compile everything locally
+- You can use the `test-dev-build.sh` script to quickly verify builds work correctly